-The Joseph Rowntree Foundation and the Guardian are collaborating again on a public pitch to take place at Sheffield Doc/Fest in June 2019.
+The Joseph Rowntree Foundation and the Guardian collaborated again on a public pitch at the occasion of Sheffield Doc/Fest 2019.

 The opportunity invites filmmakers to present ideas for short documentaries that explore the nature and impact of poverty in the UK, in a way that can open up minds, improve public understanding of the issue and start to shift attitudes towards some of the most marginalised people and communities in the UK.